-DISCLAIMER: Yes, as true Cincinnatians we would ALL take a good bowl of chili on a cold day.
+DISCLAIMER: Yes, as true Cincinnatians, many of us would take a good bowl of chili any day.
 But for the sake of this list, we're sticking to the traditional definition of the culinary classic.

 The Roasted Tomato Soup at Kitchen 452

 It’s almost picturesque.
 Walking down Woodburn Avenue on a snowy day with the St. Francis de Sales clock tower looming over.
 You walk in to Kitchen 452 and order the Roasted Tomato Soup with grilled cheese.
 Can we do this every day?
 This soup truly lives up to everything classic and nostalgic that you know and love, garnished with a lemon zest gremolata.
 Yes, please.

 If decadence is what you’re looking for, you’ve gotta head to Covington for Lisse’s Dutch Onion Soup.
 In this case, simplicity is truly key: caramelized onion soup topped with melted Gouda cheese and toast.
 With those three things, how could you possibly go wrong?
 If you’ve been walking alongside the Ohio river on a chilly night, we can’t think of anything better to help warm you up.
 Well, that and the giant tomahawk ribeye they’ve got on the menu.

 The Pho Tai at Pho Lang Thang

 The beef broth, the rice noodles, the herbs.
 Yeah, it’s all amazing and warm at Pho Lang Thang, the perfect spot at Findlay Market to hit up when the thermometer drops below 30 degrees (well, anytime is great really).
 We love the Pho Tai (beef broth with rare steak) for a snowy day when fantastic Vietnamese comfort food feels like it can cure all of your woes.
 It’s toasty, a little spicy and fantastically warming.
 We promise that when you walk in, you’ll leave that cold air behind.